httpoxy/httpoxy-org/index.md

 So, the bug was lying dormant for years, like a latent infection: pox.
 We imagine that many people may have found the issue over the years, but never investigated its scope in other languages and libraries.
 If you've found a historical discussion of interest that we've missed, let us know.
+You can contact [contact@httpoxy.org](mailto:contact@httpoxy.org?subject=History) or create an issue against the [httpoxy-org repo](https://github.com/httpoxy/httpoxy-org).